 Cooler, denser gasoline performs better than hotter gas, so try to fill up at a less busy, mom-and-pop station.
 The gas stays in the underground tank longer and has time to cool down.

-7. Don’t buy gas on Thursdays (or the weekends) — period.
+10. Don’t buy gas on Thursdays — period.

 Want to save on gas prices?
-Straight up avoid getting gas on Thursdays and the weekends.
-According to an article from GasBuddy, the most expensive day for buying gas in 2021 turned out to be Thursday, and in 2019 it was Saturday for many states.
+Straight up, avoid getting gas on Thursdays.
+According to an article from GasBuddy, the most expensive day for buying gas in 2021 turned out to be Thursday, with Monday being the best to fill up and Sunday the best for topping off.

 At Kroger, you earn one fuel point for every dollar you spend there.
 Earn 100 points to get $0.10 off per gallon.
 Earn 1,000, and it’s $1 off per gallon!